 Search and browse variables and questions from survey data sets.
 The UK Data Service Variable and Question Bank contains over 450,000 variables, with over 250,000 containing question text/responses.
-More than 13,000 of the variables are flagged as belonging to the Government Statistical Service (GSS) primary and secondary sets of harmonised concepts and questions.
+More than 13,000 of the variables are flagged as belonging to the Government Statistical Service (GSS) sets of harmonised concepts and questions

 For each meeting of the Government Statistical Service (GSS) National Statistics Harmonisation Group (NSHG), an information newsletter is produced.
 The information in the newsletter is combined with items and updates worthy of mention between NSHG meetings.
 The newsletter is circulated across the GSS, via the Harmonisation pages on the GSS website.
 If you have any comments or queries, or would like to be added to the circulation list, please contact us.

 Harmonisation Newsletter 15 – (March 2016)

 Harmonisation Newsletter 12 – (June 2015)